cloudmesh-community/fa18-523-88/project-report/report.md

 organizations to extract valuable information from these documents is the first step in being able to analyze the data that is currently locked within these documents.

-:o: no explenation provided how this relates to buig data.

 To accomplish this, Google's Tesseract OCR Engine is leveraged to provide full-page OCR data.
 The goal is to have a configurable extraction engine that allows users to pin-point the meta-data